vonfalk/storm-javavis/doc/01-Introduction/01-Downloads/index.md

 To specify which garbage collector to use, either edit `Gc/Config.h`, or compile storm with `mm mps Main` or `mm smm Main`.

+On Linux (Debian), the following packages need to be installed to successfully compile Storm, in addition to Mymake and GCC:

+- `libgtk-3-dev` Gtk+ 3 headers
+- `libturbojpeg-dev` Headers for JPEG decoding
+- `libpng-dev` Headers for PNG decoding
+- `libopenal-dev` OpenAL headers for sound output
+- `autotools-dev`, `autoconf`, `libtool`  Build-tools required for building a custom Cairo

+These are not required on Windows, as Storm relies on the corresponding functionality in the Windows API instead of separate libraries.

 License
 --------